 These are generally still small problems that can be checked using classical simulation methods.
 “But it’s building toward things that will be difficult to check without actually building a large particle physics experiment, which can get very expensive,” Donohue said.

-“Don’t panic.”
-That’s what Mike Brown, CTO and co-founder of quantum-focused cryptography company ISARA Corporation, advises anxious prospective clients.
-The threat is far from imminent.
-“What we hear from the academic community and from companies like IBM and Microsoft is that a 2026-to-2030 timeframe is what we typically use from a planning perspective in terms of getting systems ready,” he said.
+“What we hear from the academic community and from companies like IBM and Microsoft is that a 2026-to-2030 timeframe is what we typically use from a planning perspective in terms of getting systems ready,” said Mike Brown, CTO and co-founder of quantum-focused cryptography company ISARA Corporation.

-Cryptographers from ISARA are among several contingents that have taken part in the Post-Quantum Cryptography Standardization project, a contest of quantum-resistant encryption schemes.
+Cryptographers from ISARA are among several contingents that have taken part in the Post-Quantum Cryptography Standardization project, a contest of quantum-resistant encryption schemes that was launched in 2016 by the National Institute of Standards and Technology.
 The aim is to standardize algorithms that can resist attacks levied by large-scale quantum computers.
-The competition was launched in 2016 by the National Institute of Standards and Technology, a federal agency that helps establish tech and science guidelines, and is now gearing up for its third round.

 The Future of Quantum Computing

-Quantum computers do exist, and they are being used right now.
-They are not, however, presently “solving” climate change, turbocharging financial forecasting probabilities or performing other similarly lofty tasks that get bandied about in reference to quantum computing’s potential.
-Quantum computing may have commercial applications related to those challenges, but that’s well down the road.
+Quantum computers are being used right now, but they are not presently “solving” climate change, turbocharging financial forecasting probabilities or performing other similarly lofty tasks that get bandied about in reference to quantum computing’s potential.

-“The technology just isn’t quite there yet to provide a computational advantage over what could be done with other methods of computation at the moment,” said Dohonue.
+“The technology just isn’t quite there yet to provide a computational advantage over what could be done with other methods of computation at the moment,” Dohonue said.
 “Most [commercial] interest is from a long-term perspective.
 [Companies] are getting used to the technology so that when it does catch up — and that timeline is a subject of fierce debate — they’re ready for it.”

 Frequently Asked Questions